h0MER247/swGL/README.md

 Put `swGL.dll` into Star Trek - Elite Force I's game directory.
 Modify the config file inside the `BaseEF` directory to use the new custom OpenGL driver.
 To do this, add the command `r_gldriver "swGL.dll"`.

 ### Supported Games
-As far as I can tell Quake 3, Star Trek Elite Force I & II, Half Life 1, Unreal, Unreal Tournament 99 and Heavy Metal: F.A.K.K.² work pretty well (mostly).
+As far as I can tell Quake 3, Star Trek Elite Force I & II, Half Life 1, Unreal, Unreal Tournament 99 and Heavy Metal: F.A.K.K.² work pretty well for the most part.
+Serious Sam - The First & Second Encounter both work okay(ish).
+Homeworld is quite hard to play as swGL can't draw lines (at the moment).
+Enclave and Severance - Blade Of Darkness aren't really playable as there are too many unimplemented OpenGL procedures :).
+I haven't tried other titles so far.

-### What does somewhat work
-Homeworld and Serious Sam - The First & Second Encounter both work okay(ish).
-But there are a few unimplemented OpenGL procedures that have to be implemented first before these games really work.

-### What doesn't work
-I can't give you any guarantees that software which isn't listed under "Supported Games" will run without glitches or crashes.
-Most of the OpenGL 1.3 features are still unimplemented or only partially implemented.

 Have fun.